mafeoff/AppInventor/mesadinha_2/README.md

 | 7 | [Expense Lookup by Category](docs/07-consulta-gasto-por-categoria.png) | When a category is selected from a list, the app retrieves the total amount spent in that category from Firebase and displays it, or notifies the user if no expenses have been recorded. |
 | 8 | [Splash Screen / Timer](docs/08-splash-temporizador.png) | Opening screen of the app.
 A timer is triggered and automatically takes the user to the Login screen (Screen2) after a few seconds. |

+## Technologies Used

+- **MIT App Inventor** (block-based programming)
+- **Firebase Realtime Database** (storage of users, balances, income, and expenses)
+- **ChartMaker** (extension for generating pie and column charts)

+## Project Dates

+This project was originally developed in the MIT App Inventor editor using the COTEMIG institutional account.
+The [`evidencia-desenvolvimento/`](evidencia-desenvolvimento/) folder contains screenshots of the editor with the system clock visible, confirming that the project was already under development on **October 3, 2021**, before this repository was published on GitHub.

 ## Designer

 The Designer view shows the components and interface of the project's login and registration screen.